Think an Artificial Christmas Tree is a Better Deal? You Might Be Surprised

 That doesn’t necessarily line up with the average price of the trees, which, of course, depends on species, size and whether or not you cut it down yourself.

-I know I’ve definitely spent upward of $60 on a real tree every year I’ve purchased one, and I don’t go for the excessively tall variety… although my Florida residence probably drives the price up a bit, since Christmas-y trees like Douglas firs don’t grow here and have to be shipped in.
+I know I’ve definitely spent upward of $60 on a real tree every year I’ve purchased one, and I don’t go for the excessively tall variety.
+My Florida residence probably drives the price up a bit, since Christmas-y trees like Douglas firs don’t grow here and have to be shipped in.

-In addition, a real tree requires the purchase of a tree stand, which you can apparently get for less than $10.
+In addition, a real tree requires a tree stand, which you can apparently get for less than $5.
 (Most I’ve purchased on-site from the tree vendors are more on the order of $20.)

 Although it won’t cost you money — unless you decide to pay your kids to do it — you might also find it relevant that you’ll need to get on your knees and water the thing.